 Port Capacity and Logistics: Your Gateway to Global Markets

-As one of the largest and best-equipped container terminals in the region, it is well-positioned to handle significant industrial traffic.
+As one of the largest and best-equipped container terminals in the region, it can readily handle significant industrial traffic.
 With a current capacity of 1.5 million TEUs annually and plans for expansion, the port can comfortably manage the demands of a solar module production line.

-Its strategic location just off the coast of Florida offers direct shipping lanes to North and South American markets, making it an ideal hub for international distribution.
-This logistical advantage ensures that materials arrive on schedule and finished products reach customers without delay.
+Its strategic location just off the coast of Florida provides direct shipping lanes to key North and South American markets, establishing it as an ideal hub for international distribution.

 Industrial Land and the Freeport Free-Trade Zone Advantage

 Securing the right location is a critical step in building your factory.
-Grand Bahama has over 700 acres of land specifically allocated for industrial and commercial development.
-This available space simplifies the process of site selection and planning.
+Grand Bahama offers over 700 acres of land zoned for industrial and commercial development, which simplifies the process of site selection and planning.

 The most significant advantage, however, lies within the Hawksbill Creek Agreement, which established the Freeport free-trade zone.
 For businesses operating within this zone, the financial benefits are substantial: